lib-uoguelph-ca/python-novice-inflammation/_episodes/07-pandas.md

 ~~~
 {: .output}

-Here we can see a variety of information about our dataset
+Here we can see a variety of information about our dataset:
 *   This is a `DataFrame`
 *   It contains two rows named `'Australia'` and `'New Zealand'`
 *   It has twelve columns, each of which has two actual 64-bit floating point values.